zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 It does, however, depend on the geometry and the structure of the scattering object.

 Notice that, when we combine Eqn.
-14.13 and 14.19, the potential operator cancels out, and we obtain a series expansion
+14.13 and 14.19, the potential operator cancels out, and we obtain the Born series expansion

 $$ \tag{14.20}
 \begin{aligned}